deomsh/FATDEL.G4B/README.md

 More information and download: https://github.com/deomsh/ATTRIBFT.LLL

 ### HISTORY
+Version 0.4
+NEW: 'fat' (and ATTRIBFT.LLL if used) not unloaded afterwards if already loaded with insmod
+AddExit: debug msg=3
+BUGFIX: not deleting empty directories with wildcard(s) last in PATH with /s
+BUGFIX: not deleting empty LFN-directories with/ without /s
+NEW: Check Grub4dos version >=20170505

 Version 0.3.1
 NEW: deleting read-only files compatible with one File Allocation Table (number of FAT's = 1)